Songs for the Deaf: Production

-Several songs on the album were re-worked forms of tracks previously recorded and released in the Desert Sessions, a side project of Josh Homme with various guest collaborators.
+Several songs on the album are reworked versions of tracks previously recorded and released in the Desert Sessions, a side project of Homme with various guest collaborators.
 "You Think I Ain't Worth a Dollar, But I Feel Like a Millionaire" was the opening track of Volume 5: Poetry for the Masses (Sea Shed Shit Head by the She Sore), with vocals originally performed by Mario Lalli instead of Oliveri.
 "Hangin' Tree" first appeared on Volume 7: Gypsy Marches.
 "Song for the Deaf" and "Go with the Flow" were previously performed as early as 2001 with the former having very different lyrics and vocals completely by Mark Lanegan.
-The main riff for "No One Knows" comes from another Desert Sessions track, "Cold Sore Superstars".
+The main riff for "No One Knows" comes from the Desert Sessions track "Cold Sore Superstars".

 Grohl's drums were recorded in a small, "dead"-sounding isolation booth, to create a "tight, focused, punchy and kind of claustrophobic" sound.
 To allow for greater flexibility in positioning microphones, the cymbals were recorded separately.
 To achieve this, Grohl performed each song twice; for the initial pass without cymbals, he hit electronic cymbal pads, then repeated the performance with real cymbals but a dummy snare and padded toms, so only the cymbals made noise.
 The takes were then blended.
-Engineer Eric Valentine credited Grohl for his patience in the process, which he described as "very difficult".
+The engineer Eric Valentine credited Grohl for his patience in the process, which he described as "very difficult".
+In October 2001, while the album was being recorded, Grohl said Songs for the Deaf was his favorite album that he had played drums on.

-Between them, Homme and Oliveri had different opinions on the usage of fake radio excerpts between tracks on the album, the former believing it gave the album "fluidity".
-According to Oliveri, they are a jibe at "how a lot of stations play the same thing over and over.
+Homme said the use of fake radio segments gave the album "fluidity".
+Oliveri said they were a jibe at "how a lot of stations play the same thing over and over.
 We don't get played on the radio, so I figure we should talk shit about them."

 Artwork

 The cover art for the US double LP version of the album is different from the CD version, featuring a red Q (with a sperm cell as the line in the Q and an egg cell as the circle) on a black background with no other text.
 It was released on red vinyl.
-The UK vinyl version cover is the same as the CD cover.
-The dashboard/interior with superimposed logos is that of a Fiat 124 Sport Spider, a 1960s–1980s mass market Italian sports car.
+The UK vinyl version cover is the same as the CD cover except with the colors reversed.
 The person on the album disc is musician Dave Catching, who performs on the album.

 Both the CD and LP cover have a Parental Advisory seal on most copies, due to the word "fuck" appearing in the tracks "Song for the Dead", "Song for the Deaf" and "Six Shooter", as well as for the violent lyrics of the latter track.

 There were also three different album covers that were made for the CD version of Songs for the Deaf.
 All of the interior artwork for each of the three versions is the same, but there were covers printed in red, magenta, and orange.
 The most common copy of the album sleeve is the red cover.